carpentries-incubator/gap-lesson/instructors.md

 ## [Attributes and Methods](06-attributes.html)

+* Why it is not a good idea to declare `Random` as an attribute?

 1. Ideas for the challenge: try `k:=1` and then `k:=k+1;n:=2^k;AvgOrdOfCollection(DihedralGroup(n));time;AvgOrdOfGroup(DihedralGroup(n));time;`.
 Even for `k=20`, the 1st function takes about 15s and the 2nd - about 115s on a MacBook Pro.